 The regulated Danish gambling market remains on course to generate gross gaming revenue of DKK8.85bn (€1.19bn) in 2016, despite recording a decline in sports betting and gaming machines revenue during the third quarter of the year.

-Swedish casino games developer NetEnt has reported a 28 per cent increase in revenue to SEK357.4m (€36.9m) for the third quarter of 2016, marking the company’s thirteenth consecutive quarter of growth.
+Toronto-listed social casino operator Tangelo Games (formerly Imperus Technologies) has reported a 58 per cent increase in revenue to CAD$9.3m for the third quarter of 2016, with the company beginning to benefit from the integration of its Akamon and Diwip platforms.